International-Data-Spaces-Association/idsa/graduation_scheme/Sandbox_Annual_Review.md

 # Sandbox Annual Review

-Sandbox projects are subject to an annual review by the TSC.
+Sandbox projects are subject to an annual review by the [IDSA-TSC]().
 This is intended to be a lightweight process to ensure that projects are on track, and getting the support they need.

-To keep it lightweight, it is a single phase process - the review doesn't first pass through WGs and then the TSC.
+To keep it lightweight, it is a single phase process - the review doesn't first pass through IDSA WGs and then the IDSA-TSC.
 The review document is shared with the community and WG members can comment on each review, as can any other TSC contributor.
 The intention is to quickly reach a position where TSC members agree to continue sponsorship.

 ## How to file your annual review?

-I
-DSA staff will notify the project maintainers when the project review is due.
+IDSA staff will notify the project maintainers when the project review is due.

 Project maintainers are responsible for agreeing between them who will complete the an-nual review.
 One of the maintainers should create the review in GitHub under <LINK>.
 -	Raise a PR titled [Project name] [year] Annual Review